5 Lessons Women Can Learn from Mary and Martha

 Truth is, no matter how it looks on the outside, God is at work in every story.
 No two stories are exactly the same.
 And comparison doesn’t change her story or yours.
 It just steals your joy.

-3. When you’re struggling, go to the best Source first.
+3. Martha learns to go to the best Source first.

 Martha’s a smart cookie, though.
 When she gets disgruntled by the unfairness of her situation, she wastes no time.
 She knows exactly who can fix things.
 Martha marches right up to the highest authority in the room and commands Jesus, “Make my sister come and help me.”